AstroCorporation/AstroCorporation/README.md

-# 👨🏽‍🚀 AstroCorporation - Web Development Company
+# 👨🏽‍🚀 AstroCorporation - Communication Services Development Company

 Welcome to AstroCorporation's GitHub repository!
 We are a dynamic web development company committed to delivering cutting-edge solutions for our clients.
 This repository serves as a central hub for our projects, showcasing our expertise and the quality of work we provide.

 ## About Us

-AstroCorporation is a team of passionate web developers dedicated to creating innovative and scalable web solutions.
+AstroCorporation is a team of passionate web developers/social engineering dedicated to creating innovative and scalable web solutions/... .
 With a focus on client satisfaction and the latest technologies, we aim to exceed expectations in every project we undertake.
-Our team consist of young programmers and we will work for their development!
+Our team consist of young programmers and engineerins and we will work for their development!

 ## Our Services